chinjouli/mysite/content/authors/admin/_index.md

     url: https://www.lti.cs.cmu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My fascination of languages led me to the field of computer science.
-Believe in human-centered language technologies' potential of fostering mutual understanding.
+bio: My love for languages brought me to computer science.
+I want to help people communicate and understand each other better using language technologies!

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
   - Natural Language Processing
+  - Multimodal: Text, Speech, Video
   - Language Technologies for Education

 # Education to show in About widget